findvish/findvish.github.io/_posts/2023-11-18-first_post.md

 ### Why does this matter?
 Everybody who is training models *absolutely* needs to consider how their models will be used, and consider how to best ensure that they are used as positively as possible.
 There are things you can do.
 And if you don’t do them, things can go pretty badly.
+**Means** should be never more important than the ends.
+So don't be a blind technocrat blinded by the invigorating nature of technical accomplishments or the profits to be made.
+Give thought to whether goals are being achieved at the expense of the society at large.